apache/arrow-site/community.md

 For information about how to attend these meetings, see the meeting notes and subscribe to the <code>dev@</code> mailing list as described above.
 The hosts of some of these meetings send reminder emails to the mailing list prior to each meeting with information about how to join.

+## Chat

+For synchronous communication, we maintain a [Zulip](https://zulip.com) instance at [arrow-dev.zulipchat.com](https://arrow-dev.zulipchat.com).
+Some channels can be viewed without an account but you will need to create an account to chat.
+If you don't see a channel for the topic you'd like to chat about, please post in `#dev`.

+If you're not familiar with Zulip, it works a bit different from other chat tools.
+Zulip has a [Getting started](https://zulip.com/help/getting-started-with-zulip) guide which might be helpful to get you oriented.

 ## Contributing

 As mentioned above, we use [GitHub](https://github.com/apache/arrow) for our issue